SnapDrop/snapdrop/docs/deploy-to-github-pages.md

 ### Notes

-* When deploying to Github Pages we recommend using hashbangs which is Polymer Starter Kit default.
+* When deploying to Github Pages we recommend using hashbangs which is Share With Me default.
 * This method should work for most hosting providers when using a subfolder.